fjantunen/sev1/index.md

 * **Action-Oriented:** Ensure clear, assignable action items are generated.

 > 🔑 **Key Takeaway:**
-> A blameless post-mortem is a gift to your organization.
+> A blameless postmortem is a gift to your organization.
 It transforms errors into opportunities for systemic improvement, fostering a culture of continuous learning and resilience.

 ### 13. From Lessons to Systems Change 🔄

-A post-mortem without action is just a history lesson.
+A retrospective without action is just a history lesson.
 The real value comes from turning insights into tangible improvements.

 #### The Action Item Lifecycle